jnozzi/cocoadev.com/markdown/ClassCasting.md

 ----

-Another easy way to get rid of this warning is to declare -doStuff as an unimplemented category on General/NSDocument, similar to how an informal protocol is declared:
+Another easy way to get rid of this warning is to declare -doStuff as an unimplemented category on NSDocument, similar to how an informal protocol is declared:

-@interface General/NSDocument (General/DoStuffSupport)
+@interface NSDocument (DoStuffSupport)
 - (void)doStuff;
 @end